-'Older' taxpayers should take a look at their income to see if it is close to the higher tax allowances.
-If your income exceeds the age allowance income limit, your allowances will start to be scaled back.
+Taxpayers should take a look at their income to see if it is close to the higher tax allowances.
+If your income exceeds £43,000.00, you are into higher rate tax.
+At over £100,000 they start to take personal allowances away.
 We can help consider ways of reducing your taxable income to avoid this situation.
-(You too can become a £70,000 basic rate taxpayer - perfectly legitimately).